OSSDC/OSSDC-VisionAI-Mobile/README.md

 ### OSSDC VisionAI Mobile - Android

 This project has support for Race.OSSDC.org WebRTC based platform, to allow for extensive and quick testing of computer vision and neural nets algorithms.
-It enables easy manual or automated remote control of robots, while supporting two way audio/video/data communication.
+It also enables easy manual or automated remote control of robots, while supporting two way audio/video/data communication.

 Demo videos with OSSDC VisionAI Core based processing on remote machine:

-	- Mono depth over WebRTC using Race.OSSDC.org platform https://www.youtube.com/watch?v=6a6bqJiZuaM
+- Mono depth over WebRTC using Race.OSSDC.org platform

+	https://www.youtube.com/watch?v=6a6bqJiZuaM

-	- OSSDC VisionAI MiDaS Mono Depth - night demo https://www.youtube.com/watch?v=T0ZnW1crm7M
+- OSSDC VisionAI MiDaS Mono Depth - night demo

+	https://www.youtube.com/watch?v=T0ZnW1crm7M

 See more examples on how to use it in https://github.com/OSSDC/OSSDC-VisionAI-Core project.